-- 38. Present details of departmental infrastructural facilities with regard to - a) Library: There are 460 books in departmental library. - b) Internet facilities for staff and students: yes, available - c) Total number of class rooms: No demarcation is there but rooms are centrally allocated - d) Class rooms with ICT facility and 'smart' class rooms: MSc class rooms are equipped with projector compatible with computer. - e) Students' laboratories: two ICD labs, two for BE and one for MSc students.

-f) Research laboratories: There are six (4 experimental +2 theoretical) research labs.

-a) from the host institution/university: NIL

-- b) from other institutions/universities: NIL - 40.
+- 38. Present details of departmental infrastructural facilities with regard to - a) Library: There are 460 books in departmental library. - b) Internet facilities for staff and students: yes, available - c) Total number of class rooms: No demarcation is there but rooms are centrally allocated - d) Class rooms with ICT facility and 'smart' class rooms: MSc class rooms are equipped with projector compatible with computer. - e) Students' laboratories: two ICD labs, two for BE and one for MSc students. - f) Research laboratories: There are six (4 experimental +2 theoretical) research labs. - 39.
+List of doctoral, post-doctoral students and Research Associates - a) from the host institution/university: NIL - b) from other institutions/universities: NIL - 40.
 Number of post graduate students getting financial assistance from the university.